How to remortgage a buy to let portfolio

 How can you get the portfolio borrowing you need?

-Mainstream lenders tend to apply the ICR criteria at 5.5% and 145% inflexibly to each and every property within a portfolio.
+Mainstream lenders apply the ICR criteria at 5.5% and 145% inflexibly to every property within a portfolio.

-But specialist lenders manage their own risk exposure by applying the criteria in different ways.
+But specialist lenders manage their risk exposure by applying the criteria differently.
 A well-connected specialist mortgage broker will be aware of these variations and will be able to select a lender that suits your particular circumstances.

 Your attractiveness to different lenders could depend on variations such as:

-- The total value and number properties in your portfolio
+- The total value and number of properties in your portfolio

 - Rental returns